-Plagiarism is the act of including in one’s work the work of another person without providing adequate acknowledgement of having done so, either deliberately or unintentionally.
+Plagiarism is the act of copying or including in one’s own work, without adequate acknowledgement, intentionally or unintentionally, the work of another or your own previously assessed original work.
 At whatever stage of a student’s course, whether discovered before or after graduation, plagiarism will be investigated and dealt with.

 Students must ensure that any work they submit for assessment is their own.
 Where their work includes quotations, theories, ideas, data or any other materials which are the work of another person or persons, they should ensure that they have taken all reasonable steps to acknowledge the source.
 Students should ensure that they are familiar with the referencing requirements of their programme of study.

 Many areas of the University now use ‘Turnitin’ plagiarism detection software to assist in detecting possible cases of plagiarism.
 ‘Turnitin UK’ is an online service which searches the World Wide Web and extensive databases of reference material, as well as content previously submitted by other users.